LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 `r` is of course the value 8 at this point assuming that neither scheduler triggered an error.
 If there were to be a scheduling error, then that error would propagate to `let_error` and `r` would subsequently have the value `3`.

-# Potential future changes

-## when_all's context
+# Planned developments
+Future changes and discussion points based on R3 of this paper.

+## when_all and ensure_started's contexts
-Based on experience in Facebook's codebase, we believe that `when_all` should return a sender that requires an executor-provider and uses forward progress delegation as discussed in [@P1898R1].
+Based on experience in Facebook's codebase, we believe that `when_all` and `ensure_started` should return senders that require a `scheduler_provider`s and use forward progress delegation as discussed in [@P1898R1].

-The returned sender should complete on the delegated context.
-This removes the ambiguity about which context it completes on.
+In the case of `when_all`, the context the returned `sender` completes on will depend on which incoming `sender` completes last.
+It is thus non-deterministic across that set.

+`ensure_started` is similarly adding non-determinism by removing laziness.
+If the `sender` returned by `ensure_started` is complete by the time a `receiver` is connected to it, the `start` call would complete inline with the caller.

+In both cases, requiring a `scheduler_provider`, as discussed in [@P1898R1] would offer determinism by guaranteeing a transition onto some downstream scheduler and adding wording to require submission onto that provided `scheduler` if it does not match the completing context.

 ## when_all for void types and mixed success
 We should add a when_all variant that returns tuples and variants in its result, or some similar mechanism for to allow parameter packs, including empty packs in the form of void-senders, and mixed success/error to propagate.

-## when_all and share both require cancellation and async cleanup to be fully flexible
+## when_all and ensure_started both require cancellation and async cleanup to be fully flexible
 Under error circumstances, `when_all` should cancel the other incoming work.
 This will be described separately.

-`share` similarly needs to be updated to describe how it behaves in the presence of one downstream task being cancelled, and precisely when and where the shared state is destroyed.
+`ensure_started` similarly needs to be updated to describe how it behaves in the presence of one downstream task being cancelled, and precisely when and where the shared state is destroyed.
+This would be a preferable solution to termination, as described above, particularly in cases where `ensure_started` is used as part of a set of operations where something else might throw and cause the `sender` to be destroyed.

 # Proposed question for the Prague 2020 meeting
 ## Replace `bulk_execute` in P0443 with `indexed_for` as described above.